ubuntu/ubuntu-project-docs/docs/reference/exception-OpenStackUpdates.rst

 upgrading the deployed cloud to proposed and then re-verifying the cloud using Tempest.

-This testing process is automated by the `Ubuntu !OpenStack CI system <https://launchpad.net/ubuntu-openstack-ci>`__.
+This testing process is automated by the `Ubuntu OpenStack CI system <https://launchpad.net/ubuntu-openstack-ci>`__.

 Additionally, any specific test cases covered in SRU bug reports should